zjunlp/LLMAgentPapers/README.md

 7. **GPT Engineer.**

    GPT Engineer is made to be easy to adapt, extend, and make your agent learn how you want your code to look.
 It generates an entire codebase based on a prompt.  [[github]](https://github.com/AntonOsika/gpt-engineer)

+8. **MetaGPT: The Multi-Agent Framework**

+   Assign different roles to GPTs to form a collaborative software entity for complex tasks.  [[github](https://github.com/geekan/MetaGPT)]